 Our system contains approximately 241 miles of sewer collection lines including some 2 inch low pressure sewers, up to 36 inch interceptor sewers.
 We have 21 wastewater pumping stations in our collection system which we maintain.
 Each year the collection system is expanded, mostly by developers installing new subdivisions, and each year since 1991 we have spent approximately $500,000 on rehabilitating existing sewer lines.

 Treatment Plant Operator Magazine Focuses on City of Cookeville

-The City of Cookeville Wastewater Treatment Plant was featured in Treatment Plant Operator magazine this month, December 2020.
+The City of Cookeville Wastewater Treatment Plant was featured in Treatment Plant Operator magazine for December 2020.
 Divide and Conquer Describes This Facility's' Approach to Nitrogen and Phosphorus.
 Innovations including a new and ingenious nutrient-removal process spell consistent success for the operations and maintenance team in Cookeville.

 The Wastewater Treatment Plant hours of operation are: Monday-Friday 6am - 2pm.